 Mac Won't Accept Password After Update?
 Here's the Fix

-Mac won't accept password after update/sleep?
-Got the 6 practical solutions below!
+Mac won't accept password after update or sleep?
+6 practical solutions are provided below!

-Your Mac password is one of the most important accesses to login into your Mac.
+Your Mac password is one of the most important keys to logging into your Mac.

 "Mac won't accept password after update" gets in the way of using your Mac normally and locks you out of your Mac.